wighawag/eip-2585/README.md

 ### C) Token Transfer / Approval

-While relayer-refund can be on its own, we found that it is trivial to also add the ability for meta-transaction processors to support transfering tokens to recipient.

-This is a very powerful feature as it remove the need to pre-approve recipient, if they already support meta-tx.
+While an earlier version of EIP-1776 supported token transfer as primitive, the latest does not as the same can be achieved with batch meta transaction that EIP-2585 supports

 ### D) MetaTx Signer Verification

 Finally, another differentation possible for non-account based meta transaction is how the signer is being picked up by the recipient.

-In [EIP-1776](https://github.com/ethereum/EIPs/issues/1776) we assume that recipient can easily add a from field to their functions as this is already a common practice in many standard.

-The standard could easily be changed to support a different mechanism, like appending the signer address to the end of the call data.
+An earlier version of EIP-1776 was using the first paramater as it was easy to support, but the appending of signer data at the end of the call data is more generic

 ### E) meta tx failure responsibility